hongcankun/scroll-monitor/readme.md

 })
 ```

+Since `scroll` events can fire at a high rate, so `ScrollDirectionResolver` have a time interval to recognize direction, which default to `50ms`.
+You can get or set interval by `resolver.inteval`, or set `interval` when creating resolver by `new ScrollDirectionResolver(inteval)`.

 ## Extend ScrollMonitor

 The `ScrollMonitor` is flexible and pluggable, this means you can extend `ScrollMonitor` easily if present components can't satisfy your needs.